tonymullen/TonyMullen-Book/Readme.md

 Always include a brief but *meaningful* comment.
 Do not make comments like "blahblah" or "some stuff".
 [Here's some good advice on commit messages](http://chris.beams.io/posts/git-commit/).

 In addition, as you complete each chapter, you should **commit and tag** the release representing that chapter, so I can quickly go to the last commit for each chapter.
-Look at the commit history of this repository to see an example.
+Look at the releases for this repository to see an example.
 [Here's the documentation on tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 You must also push your commits to GitHub and Heroku.
 Pushing to GitHub (with tags) should look something like this:

 ```
 git push origin master --tags
 ```

-**Always ensure that your code is working before committing it.** You should be manually testing your work **frequently** so that you don't write too much code to quickly debug it if it's not working properly.
+Always ensure that your code is working before committing it and before adding more code.
+You should be manually testing your work frequently so that you don't write too much code to quickly debug it if it's not working properly.
+In general, `nodemon` should be running all the time as you develop, and you should stop and fix anything that makes your server stop working **immediately**.
+If come to me for troubleshooting help, you can expect me to ask you what you've done since the last time the application was working. **You will make more work for yourself if you keep adding to broken code.**

+# Chapter notes
 This Readme has been modified throughout the process of implementing the project, so please always refer to the latest version of the Readme, rather than tagged chapter releases.

 # <a name="ch10"></a>Chapter 10